WoW Midnight Healer Tier List - May 2026 Update

 Mistweaver Monk

-The playstyle is "build to burst": stack Tea of Awakening during damage, dump Essence Font, everyone at 95%.
-Sheilun's Gift scales your whole kit.
+The playstyle is "build to burst": Tea of Awakening during damage windows, dump Essence Font, group survives.
 Transcendence lets you teleport out of Pit of Sacon mechanics that would one-shot any other healer.
 Revival on a 2-min cooldown in dungeons is your "lol nevermind" button for wipe mechanics.
+This is why Mistweaver climbed to S-tier - the toolkit just works.

 Weaknesses?
 Squishy.
 24k HP Monks run dungeons regularly.
 If you stand in Magisters' Terrace fire, you delete yourself.
 Mana management mid-key is tight without proper crowd control from your DPS.
 Spirit of the Crane healing is weak so you're purely external healing, not healing yourself.